LU-JIEJIE/vscode-open-in-xx/README.md

 English | [简体中文](./README.zh-CN.md)

+Open in GitHub!
+Open in NPM!
+Open in PyPI!
+Or open in XX!

-Help you open the links that associated with current repository conveniently, such as Github, NPM, or or other links that you have configured.
+Help you open the links that associated with current repository conveniently, such as GitHub, NPM, or or other links that you have configured.

 ## Usage